We are searching for

 Do Parking Tickets Affect Your Car Insurance?

 We've all returned to our car after a day of shopping, entertainment, or work to find that dreaded slip of paper on our windshield: a parking ticket.
 While a parking ticket may be a minor inconvenience at the time, you can usually remedy it with prompt payment.
+But do parking tickets raise insurance?
+Generally, a single parking ticket won’t impact your rates.
 However, enough parking tickets can begin to impact your insurance payments negatively.

 Does a Parking Ticket Affect Your Insurance?